yminsky/Maze-Generation-Portfolio/README.md

 <img src = https://github.com/sigalrmp/Maze-Generation-Portfolio/blob/main/MazePhotos/2DMazes/BinaryTreeMaze.png width = 25%>

 ### Hunt and Kill
-The Hunt and Kill algorithm is similar to the Aldous Broder algorithm, but has a few important differences that make it significantly more efficient, but also slightly biased.
+The Hunt and Kill algorithm is similar to the Aldous Broder algorithm, but has an important difference that adds slight biases but make it significantly more efficient.
+Namely, when the algorithm reaches a dead end, it efficiently searches row by row for an unvisited cell, rather than continuing to randomly walk until it happens to find one.
 (More information [here](https://weblog.jamisbuck.org/2011/1/24/maze-generation-hunt-and-kill-algorithm))

 <img src = https://github.com/sigalrmp/Maze-Generation-Portfolio/blob/main/MazePhotos/2DMazes/HuntAndKillMaze.png width = 25%>